Do I Need a CRM System?

 4. You’re Acting on Instinct

 The visibility of data is just as important as collecting it.
-Rather than relying on gut-feel, a CRM provides the data you need to make your business decisions.
-If you want to run sales forecasts or review your sales, marketing, or other businesses activities, then a CRM system will give you what you need.
+Rather than relying on gut feeling, a CRM provides the data you need to make your business decisions.
+If you want to run sales forecasts or review your sales, marketing, or other business activities, then a CRM system will give you what you need.

 From the probability that a sale will close to the number of customers who clicked on your latest newsletter links, a CRM can pull all your data into a report for easy analysis.

 If you have sales people, then you’ll want to make sure the details of their prospects are under your control.
 This means you can monitor what they are doing and make sure, should they leave your organisation, their sales pipeline doesn’t leave with them.
 Not only that, a CRM system will show you how they are performing and the value of customers they are bringing to your business.

 A lengthy sales cycle could last for many months.
 Therefore, it’s likely you won’t remember where each prospect is in the sales pipeline, and what happened in the last call.
 If this is the case, a CRM system is needed to easily pull up your history with the customer and continue where you left off.

 Also, if you have personnel changes during the process you are not left trying to decipher what has gone before.

 7. You’re Running Marketing Campaigns